MatteoLibrizzi/Bitcoin_Like_Java_Blockchain/README.md

 The miners communicate with each other to start working on the longest chain they find as soon as a miner in their network finds a block.
 The news of the new block spreads very quickly because each miner that receives the message will send it to it neighbors.
+Its important to note that each miner maintains its own copy of the chain, so that when a new block is added, the network is forced to spread the message.
-The numbers printed represent the nonces of the blocks in the chain.
-Each miner adds a new one on top of the existing ones.
+The data printed represents the version of the chain (the blocks it contains) as each miner adds its new block.